About Nancy Loe

 In 2010, I started Sassy Jane Genealogy.
 The name comes from a 1920s print advertisement for Sassy Jane Rayon Frocks, combining my love for vintage ephemera and genealogy research.
 I’m happy to say I found exactly where my Loe ancestors were from in Norway.
 I’ve also discovered the birthplaces of my other great-grandparents in Scotland, Austria, Sweden, and Prussia (now Poland).

-I hold Bachelor’s and Master’s degrees in American History and a Master’s in Library Science with a specialization in archives administration.
+I hold Master’s degrees from the Catholic University of America in American History and in Library Science with a specialization in archives administration.
 Because I studied in Washington, DC, I was fortunate to be able to intern at the Smithsonian Institution.

-My first professional job Head of Local History and Genealogy at the Pikes Peak Library District in Colorado Springs, just as Alex Haley’s Roots was making genealogy extremely popular, so we were very busy.
+I started my first professional job as Head of Local History and Genealogy at the Pikes Peak Library District in Colorado Springs.
+Alex Haley’s Roots was making genealogy extremely popular, so we were very busy.
 Since then I’ve worked in academic special collections and archives.

-A lot has changed about genealogy since then, except for my delight in helping people finding their ancestors.
+A lot has changed about genealogy since 1977, except for my delight in helping people finding their ancestors.

 In addition to appearing on PBS’s American Experience and California Gold, I’ve presented at RootsTech, Jamboree, and state, regional, and local genealogy societies.
 A full list of my presentations is available here.

-When I’m not working on trees for my clients, I enjoy making progress on my own family history (Norway, Sweden, Scotland, Austria, Prussia, South Africa, and New Zealand) and my husband’s (New England, the Midwest and Plains states, and Great Britain).
+When I’m not working on trees for my clients, I enjoy making progress on my own family history (Norway, Sweden, Scotland, Austria, Prussia, South Africa, and New Zealand) and my husband’s (New England, the Midwest and Plains states, England, and Scotland).

 And when I’m not seeing dead people, I enjoy getting away from the phosphorescent glow of my monitor.
 I’m very fond of reading, Turner Classic Movies, reading, dinner parties, reading, wine tastings, reading, travel, reading, movies, reading, and chocolate.
 And reading – can’t forget that.